Mictronics/readsb/README.md

 Nothing special, just build it ("dpkg-buildpackage -b")

-## Building under wheezy

-First run "prepare-wheezy-tree.sh".
-This will create a package tree in package-wheezy/.
-Build in there ("dpkg-buildpackage -b")

-The wheezy build does not include bladeRF support.

 ## Building manually

 You can probably just run "make" after installing the required dependencies.